XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 -   The extra fee for a **nonRefundable** cancellation is a 100% from the moment the reservation is created.
--   The provider can return options for pax: older than 55 years old, i.e. options that can only be sold to people who are 55 and older.
+-   The supplier can return options for pax: older than 55 years old, i.e. options that can only be sold to people who are 55 and older.
     In this case we will return the condition: rate 55 years old.
 -   In the case of pax older than **60 years** and **65 years** the same